GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/offscreen/index.md

 * Offscreen documents can't be focused.
 * Offscreen documents can't have their `opener` property set using the [`chrome.windows` API][api-windows] method `windows.setSelfAsOpener()`.
-* An extension can only have one offscreen document open at a time.
+* Though an extension package can contain multiple offscreen documents, an installed extension can only have one open at a time.
 If the extension is running in split mode with an active incognito profile, the normal and incognito profiles can each have one offscreen document.